yingzhenggege/lengit/readme.txt

 Git is a distribut version system.
-Git is free sfotware distributed under the GPL.
+Git is free sfotware.
+Git has a mutable index called stage.